About | Melissa Hullman

 Melissa Hullman

-Baltimore violinist and performance coach Melissa Hullman's career features teaching appointments at the Peabody Conservatory of the Johns Hopkins University (Performing Arts and Medicine faculty), the Peabody Preparatory (violin/viola/chamber music faculty), and masterclasses, teacher trainings, and presentations in the US and abroad.
-Her pre-college and college-level coaching students are participants at national and international competitions, including Dallas International Violin Competition, Tokyo Minato City International Violin Competition, Classic Violin Olympus International Competition, and China International Music Competition (CIMC), winning top prizes at William Byrd, Victor Tretyakov International Violin Competition, Grand Junction Symphony Competition, and Young Arts, among others.
+Melissa Hullman's students have won top prizes at national and international competitions, with recent competitions including Dallas International Violin Competition, Tokyo Minato City International Violin Competition, Classic Violin Olympus International Competition, China International Music Competition (CIMC), with top prizes at William Byrd, Victor Tretyakov International Violin Competition, Grand Junction Symphony Competition, and Young Arts, among others.

-Recognized for her work as a specialist in musicians' injury recovery and prevention, musicians' movement retraining, and elite performance, Melissa Hullman has worked with members of major symphony orchestras, faculty at conservatories across the US, and pre-professionals hailing from The Juilliard School, Kennedy Center Opera Orchestra, New England Conservatory, San Francisco Conservatory, Baltimore Symphony Orchestra, Oberlin Conservatory of Music, Sphinx Virtuosi, Peabody Conservatory, "The President's Own" United States Marine Band, Eastman School of Music, Sphinx Symphony, The University of Michigan, Boston Philharmonic, National Conservatory of Colombia, Bogota Philharmonic, National Symphony Orchestra of Colombia, Soulful Symphony, Music Institute of Chicago, Boston University, Rice University, and others.
+Melissa Hullman has worked with members of major symphony orchestras, faculty at conservatories across the US, and pre-professionals, hailing from The Juilliard School, Kennedy Center Opera Orchestra, New England Conservatory, San Francisco Conservatory, Baltimore Symphony Orchestra, Oberlin Conservatory of Music, Sphinx Virtuosi, Peabody Conservatory, "The President's Own" United States Marine Band, Eastman School of Music, Sphinx Symphony, The University of Michigan, Boston Philharmonic, National Conservatory of Colombia, Bogota Philharmonic, National Symphony Orchestra of Colombia, Soulful Symphony, Music Institute of Chicago, Boston University, Rice University, and others.
 Her work has included presentations for the American String Teacher's Association National Conference, Baltimore Symphony Orchestra, Peabody Conservatory, the Sphinx Organization, and more.

-As faculty and course developer for the Playing Well Anatomy+Movement series at Peabody Conservatory, she has contributed course material on the application of the principles of biomechanics and kinesiology in violin performance.
-In 2015-2016, she served on Johns Hopkins'/Peabody Conservatory's Music and Medicine Task Force, a joint advisory committee which provided recommendations for the formation of the Johns Hopkins Center for Music and Medicine and the Johns Hopkins Rehabilitation Network Clinic for Performing Artists at Peabody.
+In addition to her work on the Music and Medicine Task Force, Melissa Hullman's academic work includes serving as faculty and course developer for the Playing Well Anatomy+Movement series at Peabody Conservatory, where she contributed course material on the application of the principles of biomechanics and kinesiology to violin performance.
 She has also served on the SmartGuitar development team, a collaboration between Johns Hopkins School of Engineering, Johns Hopkins School of Medicine, and the Peabody Conservatory, and was a research team member for a musicians' dystonia study at Johns Hopkins University & Medicine.

 Aura QuartetMelissa Hullman currently teaches privately in Baltimore and is co-director of Young Musicians of Baltimore.
 She has served as President-Elect of the MD/DC Chapter of the American String Teachers Association, and has been Assistant to the Chair for the ASTA National Solo Competition and Chair of the MD/DC ASTA Solo Competition.
 She has adjudicated numerous competitions and events, including locally, the Columbia Orchestra Young Artist Competition, Pennsylvania/Delaware State Chapter's ASTA Certificate Exams, Peabody Honors Competition, and Baltimore Symphony Youth Orchestras Concerto Competition, among others.